 Imprisoned for the first time in her young life (of the at least dozen times from 1917-1955), Dorothy Day lay in her cell shivering from the cold and starving.
 She had joined a group of suffragists in D.C. to protest the brutal treatment of imprisoned women and, ironically, found herself in jail accused of rioting.
 Of the darkness she recalls, “I lost all consciousness of any cause.
 I had no sense of being a radical, making protest against a government, carrying on a nonviolent revolution.
 I could only feel darkness and desolation all around me” (The Long Loneliness, 78).
-As we move on from 2020 as a year of isolation, setbacks, and disappointments and move toward the penitential season of Lent, we can reflect upon the desolate darkness of this scene in Dorothy’s life and see it as an inspiring beginning.
+As we journey further into this penitential Season of Advent and await the birth of the Light Himself in our world of darkness (cf. Matt.
+4:16 & Isaiah 9:2), we can reflect upon the desolate darkness of this scene in Dorothy’s life and see it as an inspiring beginning.
 In that moment, for her, however, it felt like the end.
 The bad guys had won and Dorothy had failed, “I did not want to go to God in defeat” (The Long Loneliness, 81).

-From this dark scene in Gethsemane to His crucifixion on Calvary, it would seem that the bad guys had won and the God Man had lost, not only to His disciples, but the abandonment Christ experienced seems to indicate that He felt defeated as well (Mk 15:34; Mt 27:46).
+From this dark scene in Gethsemane to His crucifixion on Calvary, it would seem that the bad guys had won, the campaign for renewal a failure and the God Man had lost, not only to His disciples, but the abandonment Christ experienced seems to indicate that He felt defeated as well (Mk 15:34; Mt 27:46).
 In the first breath He prays, “Father, why have you abandoned me?”
 And in the second breath He prays, “Into Your hands I commend my spirit” (Lk 23:46; Mt 27:50; Mk 15:37; Jn 19:30).
 Even as He prayed in the garden of Gethsemane, He was giving His life to God, “thy will be done” (Mt 26:39 & 42).
 With the backdrop of darkness, the light of loving communion with God comes into focus.

 What is the implication of this for us?
 Well, we can be confident that our missionary road in life will decidedly not be a walk in the park, but rather a trek up Calvary.
 We can be certain that like our Lord and His saints (e.g., Servant of God Dorothy Day, St. Mother Teresa), we will experience fear and darkness; challenges in our life that quite literally feel like the end and we may tell ourselves that we have failed – yet again.
 But, success is not marked by the accumulation of stuff (recall the throne of God as the manger and the cross; recall too Dorothy lived with the poor as the poor); or prestigious titles or social status.
 Success in Christian terms is, rather, a state of constant growth, of constant conversion, reorientation of our hearts, metanoia.
 Although Jesus Christ, God, the second person of the Trinity, did not need conversion, Scripture tells us He grew “in wisdom and stature, in favor with God and man” (Lk 2:52) and “He learned obedience through what He suffered” (Hebrews 5:8).
 He suffered much and indeed grew.
-His prayer in the garden of Gethsemane was a cultivation of His person.
+His prayer in the garden of Gethsemane was a cultivation of His person, the culmination of a life-long process of growth He had begun in the arms of His Mother, Mary, in Bethlehem.
+Throughout His life He would repeatedly be rejected by stranger and friend alike.
 And the heaviness of the darkness and fear He felt, in Christian terms, was a sign of success.

 In her cold, dark cell, Dorothy, too, prayed: “I began asking for a Bible the second day I was imprisoned, and by the fourth day it was brought me…My heart swelled with joy and thankfulness for the Psalms…‘They that sow in tears shall reap in joy’ (Ps 126:5-6)…The man who sang these songs knew sorrow and expected joy…I clung to the words of comfort in the Bible…I prayed and did not know that I prayed” (80-81).
 Her prison cell was her garden in which the Divine Gardener (Jn 20:15) made fit to cultivate her heart, nurturing it, and supporting it’s growth.